liz-ml/liz-ml/README.md

-### Hi, I'm Liz!
+### Liz Maciel Lopes

-🎓 Student of System and Digital Media at the UFC - Brasil
+🎓 Student of System and Digital Media at the UFC - Brasil, Ceara

 💻 Scholarship student in Data Science